carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ---

 ## Using R studio
-In this lesson we will use R studio to analize two microbiome samples from 4C, you don't have to install anything, you already have an instance on the cloud ready to be used.
+In this lesson we will use R studio to analize two microbiome samples from CCB, you don't have to install anything, you already have an instance on the cloud ready to be used.

-1. Click on this [shared google sheet](https://docs.google.com/spreadsheets/d/1w78TuQUdtI2Fgk4DFG26YYkXTkUg2vTjVLaRH-D_7xk/edit?usp=sharing) and in the first column write without spaces your name and lastname.
-Check that you do not overwrite other participant's names.

-2. Now copy your instance address into your browser (Chrome or Firefox) and login into R studio.
+Now copy your instance address into your browser (Chrome or Firefox) and login into R studio.
 The address should look like:  `http://ec2-3-235-238-92.compute-1.amazonaws.com:8787/`
 Your credencials are user:dcuser pass:data4Carp.

-3. Data are already stored at your instance, but in case you lose your data you can donwload it [here](https://drive.google.com/file/d/15dW1sQCIhtmCUvS0IUOMPBH5m1gqNB0m/view?usp=sharing).
+Although data are already stored in your instance, in case you need it you can donwload it [here](https://drive.google.com/file/d/15dW1sQCIhtmCUvS0IUOMPBH5m1gqNB0m/view?usp=sharing).

 ## Exploring metagenome data with the terminal